Email Framework #3: Jobs-to-be-Done

 JTBD helps you look past the demographics and concentrate on the real reasons driving peoples’ decisions.
 You can then create emails that speak directly to customer pain points and present yourself as a solution.

-Here are 3 reasons why you’ll want to use the Jobs-to-be-Done email framework for your B2B messages.
+Here are 3 reasons why you’ll want to use the Jobs-to-be-Done email framework for your B2B messages or the basis of your AiSDR personas.

 Target real customer needs